carlosperate/awesome-microbit/README.md

 - [Open Roberta Lab](http://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.
 - [EduBlocks](https://microbit.edublocks.org) - Blocks interface that provides a transitioning experience from Scratch to Python.

-The following editor are no longer maintained:
+The following editors are no longer maintained:
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - Block interface that produces Touch Develop code.
 No longer in development and it's recommended to use MakeCode instead.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 This editor is no longer maintained.